+As a foreign private issuer that is eligible to file reports with the SEC pursuant to the multi-jurisdictional disclosure system, the Company is not required to provide disclosure under S-K 1300, which is applicable to domestic issuers in the United States.
 United States investors are cautioned that while terms are substantially similar to CIM Standards, there are differences in the definitions under S-K 1300 and the CIM Standards and there is no assurance any mineral reserves or mineral resources that the Company may report as "proven mineral reserves", "probable mineral reserves", "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under NI 43-101 would be the same had the Company prepared the reserve or resource estimates under the standards adopted under S-K 1300.

-United States investors are also cautioned that while the SEC will now recognize "measured mineral resources", "indicated mineral resources" and "inferred mineral resources", investors should not assume that any part or all of the mineralization in these categories will ever be converted into a higher category of mineral resources or into mineral reserves.
+Investors are also cautioned that they should not assume that any part or all of the mineralization in these categories will ever be converted into a higher category of mineral resources or into mineral reserves.
 Mineralization described using these terms has a greater amount of uncertainty as to their existence and feasibility than mineralization that has been characterized as reserves.
 Accordingly, investors are cautioned not to assume that any "measured mineral resources", "indicated mineral resources", or "inferred mineral resources" that the Company reports are or will be economically or legally mineable.
 Further, "inferred resources" have a greater amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
 In accordance with Canadian rules, estimates of "inferred mineral resources" cannot form the basis of feasibility or other economic studies, except in limited circumstances where permitted under NI 43-101.
 In addition, the project stage classifications utilized by the Company under NI 43-101 do not conform to defined project stages under S-K 1300.

-Certain resource estimates disclosed herein, have been prepared in accordance with JORC, which differs from the requirements of NI 43-101 and S-K 1300.
-Accordingly, information contained herein may contain descriptions of the projects underlying the Company's interests that differ from similar information made available by Canadian and United States issuers.
+The owners and operators of certain projects underlying the Company's interests have prepared resource estimates which are referenced in this annual report on Form 40-F, the exhibits attached hereto or in the Company's other disclosure documents, under JORC and/or S-K 1300, which differ from the requirements of NI 43-101.
+Accordingly, information contained in this annual report on Form 40-F and the exhibits attached hereto may contain descriptions of the projects underlying the Company's interests that differ from similar project information made available by other Canadian and United States issuers.